jpksh90/OpenText/SudokuSolver/README.md

 ### Through gradle

-1. Issue the command `./gradlew run`
+1. Issue the command `./gradlew run` on terminal from the directory.

 # Architecture